Studying Abroad

 Approval by the ERASMUS Committee

-- either deferral or repeating the year
+- either a deferral or repeating the grade

 - or credit and admission to the next academic year: 60 ECTS credits are awarded